Bruno Rizzi

-Early activities
+Early life and activism

-Bruno Rizzi was born on 20 March 1901, in Porto Mantovano.
-In 1918, he joined the Italian Socialist Party but left in 1921 to be among the founders of the Communist Party of Italy (PCI) in 1921.
-He left the PCI in 1930.

-Due to persecution by the Fascist regime, Rizzi emigrated to France.
-During the late 1930s, he intervened in the debates involving Leon Trotsky, James Burnham and Yvan Craipeau concerning the nature of the Soviet Union.
+Bruno Rizzi was born on 20 March 1901 in Porto Mantovano.
+In 1918, he joined the Italian Socialist Party (PSI) but left in 1921 to be among the founders of the Communist Party of Italy (PCdI) in 1921.
+He left the PCdI in 1930.
+Due to persecution under Fascist Italy, Rizzi emigrated to France.
+During the late 1930s, he intervened in the debates involving Leon Trotsky, James Burnham, and Yvan Craipeau concerning the nature of the Soviet Union.

-Writings on bureaucratic states and later life
+Writings on bureaucratic states

-His most important work, La Bureaucratisation du Monde ("Bureaucratisation of the World"), was published in Paris in 1939, but most copies were seized by the French government.
-In it, he stated that Fascism and Stalinism were developing similar political methods.
-Trotsky thoroughly criticized Rizzi's conflation of Fascism and Stalinism as part of his polemic "In Defence of Marxism" which was written to oppose the positions of the Burnham-Shachtman minority in the US Socialist Workers Party.
+His most important work, La Bureaucratisation du Monde (Bureaucratisation of the World), was published in Paris in 1939, but most copies were seized by the French government.
+In it, he stated that fascism and Stalinism were developing similar political methods.
+Trotsky thoroughly criticized Rizzi's conflation of fascism and Stalinism as part of his polemic "In Defence of Marxism", which was written to oppose the positions of the Burnham-Shachtman minority in the U.S. Socialist Workers Party.

 It would be more than 30 years before an abridged version of Rizzi's work would be published in Italy.
-In the original text, he argued for common cause by the totalitarian regimes of Germany, Italy, and the Soviet Union: "The racist struggles of national socialism and fascism, fundamentally, are nothing but an anti-capitalist campaign led by a new social synthesis, theoretically erroneous but practically just", omitted from later editions.
-Following the fall of France in 1940, he published the pamphlet Écoute Citoyen! ("Listen, Citizen!"), in which he repeated these claims.
+In the original text, he argued for common cause by the totalitarian regimes of Germany, Italy, and the Soviet Union, stating: "The racist struggles of national socialism and fascism, fundamentally, are nothing but an anti-capitalist campaign led by a new social synthesis, theoretically erroneous but practically just."
+This was omitted from later editions.
+Following the fall of France in 1940, he published the pamphlet Écoute Citoyen!
+(Listen, Citizen!), in which he repeated these claims.

+Later life and death

 Rizzi returned to Italy in 1943, but withdrew to private life, working as a shoe salesman.
 He contributed irregularly to Critica Sociale, Tempi Moderni and Rassegna di Sociologia.

-Death

-Rizzi died on 13 January 1977, in Bussolengo.
+Rizzi died on 13 January 1977 in Bussolengo.